 You have identified where you will submit your content and made sure it is all formatted and styled correctly.
 The next step to maximize your chances of success by deciding the best time to unleash it on the world.
 Good times to release new content is first thing in the morning or around lunch time as those are the times when people will be taking a break from work and browsing – looking for new content to read and share.
 What exact time you release will also depend on where your target readers live – if you are in the USA or Europe your times will vary.
 Doing some experiments and looking at your Google Analytics will help with this.

-I find that publishing the post and then submitting to your social media accounts manually is the best way to release a new post but if your best time to post happens when you are unable – for example if its the middle of the night in your time zone then you can schedule the post for a specific time and then use various plugins to submit it for you.
+I find that publishing the post and then submitting to your social media accounts manually is the best way to release a new post but if your best time to post happens when you are unable – for example, if its the middle of the night in your time zone then you can schedule the post for a specific time and then use various plugins to submit it for you.

 Make Social Connections

 Another important aspect of helping your content get shared is simply being more social yourself.
-Making real connections with people by talking to them on Twitter and Facebook and sharing their content and re-tweeting etc will help when you would like them to return the favour.
+Making real connections with people by talking to them on Twitter and Facebook and sharing their content and re-tweeting etc will help when you would like them to return the favor.
 By following people relevant to your interests and your niche you can start building a rapport with them.
-You can go ahead and directly ask people for a re-tweet or a link etc but personally I find this annoying – simply be talking to people and making genuine friendships you will find that people want to do this anyway.
+You can go ahead and directly ask people for a re-tweet or a link etc but personally, I find this annoying – simply be talking to people and making genuine friendships you will find that people want to do this anyway.

 Make it Easy to Share

 Remove any friction so that people can easily share your content once they have finished reading it.
 You should include clearly visible buttons for the networks you want people to share your content on.
 Common ones like Facebook and Twitter are a must – then you can add in more niche ones like I have here on WPLift – I now include LinkedIn and Pinterest.
-There are a few options for positioning the buttons – you can have them at the top like I do here or another good place is at the foot of the content so the reader seems them immediately after finish reading the content.
+There are a few options for positioning the buttons – you can have them at the top like I do here or another good place is at the foot of the content so the reader sees them immediately after finish reading the content.

 Digg Digg Plugin

-Another option is to use a plugin like Digg Digg which will place a static block just outside your content so they are always visible – this was how I used to do it but I found it looked a little spammy – especially when a site choose to use every single button!
+Another option is to use a plugin like Digg Digg which will place a static block just outside your content so they are always visible – this was how I used to do it but I found it looked a little spammy – especially when a site chooses to use every single button!

 This article is an introduction to helping content spread virally but there are people who have written huge amounts on the subject, take a look at the following sites if you want to delve into the subject deeper.